Afeez1131/telegram_lecture_downloader/readme.md

 If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request on GitHub: [telegram_lecture_downloader](https://github.com/Afeez1131/telegram_lecture_downloader)

-For any further assistance or inquiries, you can contact the developer at [lawalafeez052@gmail.com](mailto:lawalafeez052@gmail.com).
+For any further assistance or inquiries, you can contact me at [lawalafeez052@gmail.com](mailto:lawalafeez052@gmail.com).

 ```

-In step 10, I've added information about contributing and contacting the developer.
-Make sure to replace the placeholder email address with the actual contact email address of the developer.